Mathematical Operations With Prime Numbers

 1. Prime factorization: Check whether numbers are prime.
 Composite numbers prime factorization (decomposing, breaking numbers down to prime factors).
 Write them as a product of prime factors, in exponential notation.
 Online calculator

 Prime or composite numbers?
-The last 3 numbers on which the prime factorization has been performed
+The last 3 numbers that have been decomposed into prime factors (prime factorized)

 2. Calculate GCF (HCF, GCD), the greatest (highest) common factor (divisor).
 Online calculator